testofthings/toolsaf/documentation/CreatingSecurityStatements.md

 mobile >> backend_conn
 ```

-A service which is not created explicitly by method `serve()` is created implicitly when needed for connection, e.g. above services `TLS` and `SSH` are created even
+A service which is not created explicitly by the method `serve()` is created implicitly when needed for connection, e.g. above services `TLS` and `SSH` are created even
-if backend has not explicitly defined them.
+if the backend has not explicitly defined them.

-Check out [services](Services.md) documentation for more details and the list of available protocols.
+Check out the [services](Services.md) documentation for more details and the list of available protocols.

 ## Software Bill of Materials (SBOM)

 A Software Bill of Materials (SBOM) is an inventory of the software components, libraries, dependencies, and other elements that make up the software of an (IoT) system.
-Having SBOM for IoT products is gaining attention, as it allows to identify potential
+Having a SBOM for IoT products is gaining attention, as it allows identifying potential
 vulnerabilities from the product.

-In Toolsaf, SBOM defines the lower level components of a top level _software component_ of an IoT host.
-One host can have one or many top level software components.
-Every host is implisitly defined to have one top level software component.
+In Toolsaf, SBOM defines the lower-level components of a top-level _software component_ of an IoT host.
+One host can have one or many top-level software components.
+Every host is implicitly defined to have one top-level software component.

-Our DSL provides a method, `sbom(components, file_path)`, to specify the SBOM for a top level software component.
+Our DSL provides a method, `sbom(components, file_path)`, to specify the SBOM for a top-level software component.
 Here's how it can be used:
 ```python
 device.software().sbom(
     components=["component1", "component2", ...]